Willamette Zone Fishing

 TRAIL BRIDGE RESERVOIR: trout

 Trail Bridge Reservoir is open to year-round angling.
-It was stocked for the last time this season in late July.
+It was last stocked for the season in late July.
 This waterbody is adjacent to Hwy 126 and is approximately 60 miles east of Springfield.
 Only adipose fin-clipped trout may be harvested from Trail Bridge Reservoir.
 Flies and lures only may be used.

 TRILLIUM LAKE: trout

-Stocked the week of June 30 with with 2,000 legals-sized rainbow trout and 50 trophies (3-pounders).
+Stocked the week of Sept.
+1 with with 3,000 legal-sized rainbow trout and 250 trophies (3-pounders).
 Trillium is a 60-acre lake located approximately three miles east of Government Camp off of Hwy 26.
 This lake is popular for fishing, camping and photography, often clearly reflecting Mount Hood.
 A large campground at the lake features a seasonal boat ramp and wheelchair-accessible floating dock.